July 28, 2022 4 min read

 Once the load has been lifted load signals are used by the signal person to tell the crane operator what to do with the load on the loadline.

-Hoist Load - Extend one arm vertically toward the sky or ceiling pointing their index finger up and making small circles with the index finger and hand.
+Hoist Load Hand Signal - Extend one arm vertically toward the sky or ceiling pointing your index finger up and making small circles with the index finger and hand.
 This will tell the crane operator to lift the load upwards.

 Hoist Load Hand Signal For Crane Operators

-Lower Load - Extend one arm vertically down toward the ground or floor pointing their index finger down and making small circles with the index finger and hand.
+Lower Load Hand Signal - Extend one arm vertically down toward the ground or floor pointing your index finger down and making small circles with the index finger and hand.
 This will tell the crane operator to lower the load.

 Lower Load Hand Signal For Crane Operators